backdrop-contrib/juicebox/README.md

 ## Configuration and Use

 This module integrates with Backdrop on many levels but conceptually it operates just like any other display formatter.
-It's designed to let you easily turn groups of Backdrop-managed image data into Juicebox galleries without making too many assumptions about how your site is structured or what media management strategy you use.
+It is designed to let you easily turn groups of Backdrop-managed image data into Juicebox galleries without making too many assumptions about how your site is structured or what media management strategy you use.